-Unless you’re an octopus with eight arms, it’s probably a good idea to have someone to help you the first few times you bath your baby.
+Unless you’re an octopus with eight arms, you might like to have someone to help you the first few times you bath your baby.
 Take some time to get properly organised before you start as well, making sure you have everything you need (such as clean nappies, clothing, towels and a changing mat) to hand.
-Ideally, bath time for little ones needs to be carried out quite quickly.
-Babies find it hard to control their body temperature and can get cold and upset easily.
+Ideally, bath time needs to be carried out quite quickly, as babies find it hard to control their body temperature and can get cold and upset easily.

 You don’t have to use a special baby bath – a washing up bowl or the sink is fine for bathing a little baby, but watch out for taps which can get very hot.
 Make sure the room is nice and warm, and run the bath to about 37°C – use a water thermometer if you have one.